vtex/github-pull-request-script/README.md

   deleteAfter: false,
   // Execute all the script steps except pushing and creating the pull request.
   dryRun: true,
-  // Dictionary of tasks to be executed.
-  tasks: {
-    codeowners: taskCodeOwners,
-    contributors: taskContributors,
-  },
   // Title and body of the PR that's going to be created
   // Use `%task_list%` to insert a list of changes made.
   pr: {